 Testing in Production is a common CI/CD practice nowadays.
 However, feature flags and canary deployments can only get you so far.
 This talk will walk you through the Branch By Abstraction pattern and the tools to give you confidence when shipping your code to production because we should be able to move fast and break nothing.

-Igor is the founder of Refactorly, a developer tool that helps teams move faster and with confidence.
+Igor (he/him) is the founder of Visible Light, a developer tool that helps teams move faster and with confidence.
 He is an experienced CTO who worked with governments, fintech, e-commerce and social networks, helping them scale.
-Former Hombrew Core Maintainer and active open-source contributor.
-Finalist of Finnies 2022 in 'Emerging Fintech Leader of the Year'.
+Former Homebrew Core Maintainer and active open-source contributor.
+Finalist of Finnies 2022 in "Emerging Fintech Leader of the Year".

 Why is Ruby more fun than JS or Python?
 Why might a JS dev disagree?
 Different people have different ways of processing the world - does that mean there's a language that